What is the Windows lsass.exe file and process?

 The lsass.exe (l not an i) file included with Microsoft Windows is not spyware, a trojan, or a virus.
 However, like any file on your computer it can become corrupted by a virus or trojan. antivirus programs can detect and clean this file if it has become infected.
 Because this file is part of Microsoft Windows users should never delete or remove this file if they think it is infected, let the antivirus program handle it.

-This file has had security vulnerabilities in the past, as mentioned at: Microsoft Security Bulletin (MS04-11).
+As mentioned at: Microsoft Security Bulletin (MS04-11) this file has had security vulnerabilities.
 Make sure your computer is up-to-date with all the latest Microsoft Windows updates.

 Finally, the files and processes: isass.exe or Isassa.exe (that is a capital 'i' and not an 'l'), lsassa.exe and lsasss.exe are infected files.
 If you see any of these file on your computer or listed in the Task Manager processes your computer is infected with the Sasser worm.
 See steps below for additional information about cleaning the computer from this file.